endernewton/tf-faster-rcnn/README.md

   - **Support for visualization**.
 The current implementation will summarize statistics of losses, activations and variables during training, and dump it to a separate folder for tensorboard visualization.
 The computing graph is also saved for debugging.

 ### Prerequisites
-  - A basic Tensorflow installation. r0.10+ should in general be fine **for training**, r0.12 is fully tested and recommended.
+  - A basic Tensorflow installation.
+The code follows **r1.0** format now.
 The released model follows the r0.12 format.
+If you are using an order version (r0.1-r0.12), please check out the v0.12 release.
 While it is not required, for experimenting the original RoI pooling (which requires modification of the C++ code in tensorflow), you can check out my tensorflow [fork](https://github.com/endernewton/tensorflow) and look for ``tf.image.roi_pooling``.
   - Python packages you might not have: `cython`, `python-opencv`, `easydict` (similar to [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn)).
   - Docker users: A Docker image containing all of the required dependencies can be found in Docker hub at mbuckler/tf-faster-rcnn-deps.
-The Docker file used to create this image can be found in the docker directory of this repo.
+The Docker file used to create this image can be found in the docker directory of this repository.

 ### Installation
 1. Clone the repository